nysbc/Anisotropy/README.md

 3DFSC is compatible and tested with both Python 2.7 and Python 3.5+

-Command line execute of the script is possible with the command "./run_fsc" from the top-most directory, or also "python ThreeDFSC/ThreeDFSC_Start.py" from the top-most directory.
+Command line execute of the script is possible with the command "./run_fsc" from the top-most directory.

 3DFSC is also accessible programmaticaly, for example: